codex-team/editor.js/README.md

 ### 2.7-2.9 changelog

+- `Fix` — Fix CMD+A Selection on multiple Editor instances
 - `New` — Toolbox now have beautiful helpers with Tool names and shortcuts
 - `Improvements` — Prevent navigating back on Firefox when Block is removing by backspace
 - `New` — Blocks selected with Rectangle Selection can be also removed, copied or cut